icebob/moleculer-java-site/docs/balancing.md

                                     .build();
 ```

-### Round-Robin strategy
+### Round-Robin Strategy

-This strategy selects a node based on [round-robin](https://en.wikipedia.org/wiki/Round-robin_DNS) algorithm.
+This Strategy selects a node based on [round-robin](https://en.wikipedia.org/wiki/Round-robin_DNS) algorithm.
-This is the default invocation strategy.
+This is the default invocation Strategy.
 You can use the `setPreferLocal` function to configure ServiceRegistry
 to invoke locally available services whenever they are available in the JVM.
 If set to "true", ServiceBroker will always use internal action calls, if possible.